-Jill Talbot’s column, The Last Year, traces the moments before her daughter leaves for college.
-It has run every Friday this month, and will return for a month each in the winter, spring, and summer.
-The next installment will arrive the first Friday of January.
+Jill Talbot’s column, The Last Year, traces in real time the moments before her daughter leaves for college.
+The column ran every Friday in November, January, and March.
+It will return again in June.

 I’m pulling onto I-35 North.
 It’s morning, and my daughter, Indie, is in the passenger seat.
 The sky’s a soft blue, as if every cloud has somewhere else to be.
 When I put on my blinker and move into the right lane, Indie tells me that I-35 runs from Laredo, Texas, to Duluth, Minnesota, something she learned last year in school.
 I ask her how far that is, and she taps her phone.
 1,568 miles.
 Today we’re only traveling forty.

 Indie and I watch the news at night.
 We see the empty streets of New York City.
 We listen to the stories about San Francisco.
 Texas moves at a slower speed, and the only sign our world is changing is in the empty grocery store shelves.
 But we feel it coming, especially when Indie worries that all the ceremonies of her senior year will be canceled.

 I had a plan, something we could do before we couldn’t do it anymore: get in the car and go far enough to leave everything behind, if only for a little while.
 Last night I asked Indie if she wanted to get up early and get on the road and cross the Oklahoma border.
 No stops, no gas stations, just there and back.
 Her face lit up.
 We set our alarms.

 My daughter grew up on highways, I-70 and I-84 and I-90, chatting or slumbering in the passenger seat as we moved from state to state, nine in all.
 Every time we crossed a border, I’d honk the horn.
 This highway, I-35, crosses six states.
 Today we’re only crossing one.